 When your child has strabismus, his or her eyes don’t line up (align) in the same direction.
 One eye may turn in, out, up, or down while the other looks straight ahead.
+When an eye turns in, the child has esotropia ("cross-eyed").
+When the eye turns out, the child has exotropia ("wall-eyed").
 When the eyes aren`t aligned, pictures sent to the brain are too different to be blended into one image.
 If strabismus isn`t treated, the brain may start ignoring the eye that turns in a different direction.
 This can lead to another vision problem called amblyopia.

 Strabismus has 2 main causes:

 Focusing problems, such as being very farsighted, that cause an eye to turn in when trying to focus.

 Eye muscles that can't keep the eyes aligned.

 Strabismus is treated by correcting the problem that's making your child's eyes turn.
 This can align the eyes and may help your child see more clearly.
 Treating strabismus helps prevent other problems from occurring.
 If your child also has amblyopia, treatment for that will be needed as well.